kakwa/puppet-auto_update/README.md

 * aptitude for Debian and derivatives
 * cron

-As this module is extremly simple and very specific, it will not handle those dependancies.
+As this module is extremly simple and very specific, it will not handle those dependancies, they must be installed otherwise.

 Supported OSes
 --------------